devmrwor/react-hooks-props-basics/README.md

 // => { articleText: "Dear Reader: Bjarne Stroustrup has the perfect lecture oration." }
 ```

-We can add as many additional props as we want, by assigning them in the
+We can add as many additional props as we want by assigning them in the parent
-parent component:
+component:

 ```jsx
 <BlogContent